e0397123/xDial-Eval/README.md

 [25/10/2023] Add data to the repository.

+[27/10/2023] Add code for zero-shot inference with open-source LLMs to the repository.

 ## Data Format

 1. The csv files in the turn-level data include columns: ``[lang]_ctx``, ``[lang]_res``, and ``raings`` where ``[lang]`` refers to different languages.